PrideChung/FontAwesomeKit/README.md

 ### More Examples
 Please clone the master repo and take a look at the example project, everything is in it, all public methods and properties are documented.
 Feel free to open an issue if you went into trouble.

+## Use Custom Icon Font
+You can use some web applications like [fontastic.me](https://fontastic.me) to generate your own icon font to reduce font file size.
+In this case, you need to implement your own `FAKIcon` subclass, here's a complete demo: [PrideChung / FontAwesomeKitCustomFont](https://github.com/PrideChung/FontAwesomeKitCustomFont)

 ## About Gradient Helpers
 If you noticed, all gradient helpers are gone.
 I removed gradient helpers in the new version because I think they are useless.
 I've opened an issue for discussion, [leave a comment if you think otherwise.](https://github.com/PrideChung/FontAwesomeKit/issues/7)